LArSoft/larsoft.github.io/wiki/Backtracking_the_simulation.md

         -   [source:trunk/MCCheater/RecoCheckAna\_module.cc](#sourcetrunkMCCheaterRecoCheckAna_modulecc)
         -   [Using the MCCheater](#Using-the-MCCheater)

-Backtracking the simulation(#Backtracking-the-simulation)
+Backtracking the simulation
 ============================================================

 The maintainer of this package is Brian Rebel ().

 *Note:* Code is always under development, and it may be that the code fragments shown here will become obsolete over time.
 As always, your best bet is to look at the source for the correct classes and methods to use.

-Hierarchy of data objects relating to the simulation(#Hierarchy-of-data-objects-relating-to-the-simulation)
+Hierarchy of data objects relating to the simulation
 --------------------------------------------------------------------------------------------------------------

 In the LArSoft simulation, there is a natural “hierarchy” of classes from incoming particle through to the signal in the detector: